Kodak EasyShare: Other products

-The EasyShare brand also was incorporated with the original 5000-series all-in-one inkjet printers (superseded by the ESP line), thermal photo printers and printer docks (now discontinued), and camera docks.
+The EasyShare brand also was incorporated with the original 5000-series all-in-one inkjet printers (superseded by the ESP line), thermal photo printers and printer docks (discontinued since 2012), and camera docks.

 EasyShare Software

 EasyShare Software

-Kodak EasyShare software is used to transfer and catalog images from EasyShare camera models and can also be used with existing images (in .gif, .png, .jpg, or .tiff format) and non-Kodak digital cameras.
-The most recent version of Kodak EasyShare software is version 8.3, which includes support for Windows 7.
-Included in the latest versions is the ability to upload pictures and videos to Facebook, YouTube and Kodak Gallery.
-Other features include the ability to rate, tag, and caption pictures (using industry tagging standards on the files themselves), online print ordering facilities, photo enhancement and alteration capabilities, and home printing page layout control.
+Kodak EasyShare software was used to transfer and catalog images from EasyShare cameras and could also be used with existing images (in .gif, .png, .jpg, or .tiff format) and non-Kodak digital cameras.
+The final version of Kodak EasyShare software was version 8.3, which included support for Windows 7.
+This software included the ability to upload pictures and videos to Facebook, YouTube and Kodak Gallery.
+Other features included the ability to rate, tag, and caption pictures, online print ordering, and photo enhancement and alteration.
+Kodak removed this software from its download pages in 2012.

-As of September 5, 2012, the software is no longer available for download from Kodak's support website.

-The updater component of the software is powered by BackWeb, which, though usually suspect for its spyware associations, is said to be benign in this case.
+The updater component of the software was powered by BackWeb, which—though often associated with spyware—is said to be benign in this case..

-In version 6 of EasyShare software, the Bonjour software component from Apple is installed for remote service discovery, but serves no useful purpose for older models; it can be removed using "Add & remove programs" without impeding functionality.

 EasyShare Custom Creations

-This software, powered by RocketLife, is now discontinued.
+This software, powered by RocketLife, is discontinued.
 It was a desktop application that allowed the user to create a personalized gift (ex.
 Photo Book) and burn the applicable files to a CD.
 Ordering and fulfillment was handled by dropping the CD off at a retailer.